 Are you experiencing a severe toothache or a chipped tooth?
 When a dental emergency happens, you need to get assistance right away!
 At Murphy Dental Home, you have a dedicated team that is here to help as soon as possible.
 We do our best to see you on the same day as your first phone call, and you can rely on your emergency dentist in Murphy, TX, Dr. Khushboo Gandhi, to get you out of pain and back to dental health efficiently.
 So contact our dental office if you or a loved one has a dental emergency!

 In most cases, your first move should be calling our team at Murphy Dental Home.
 In fact, we recommend saving our number in your phone so that you’re prepared if a dental emergency pops up.
-We’ll get you set up with an appointment immediately and give you advice for dealing with your situation until you can come in.
-Here are just some dental emergency scenarios and some quick tips for handling them.
+Our office is trained to treat a wide variety of urgent dental symptoms.
+Here are just some dental emergency scenarios and some quick tips for handling them ahead of your appointment.